russ-blaisdell/nextgen-engineering/docs/api-gateway/overview.md

 In an API Gateway inbound from clients, as above, each client has their own client side certificate to identify themselves.
 At the inbound API Gateway a separate configuration is created for each client where only the certificate unique to that client is authorized access.
 Once again no routing, no nat, no cryptic IP/PORT pairings.
 Just very clear and clear configuration and all using pubic IP/hostnames all with certificates

+## Summary: Layer 3 .vs.
+Layer 7 who wins....
+It all matters.
+If you are working with exposing APIs and enabling programmatic integration then the power of layer 7 gateways makes them the best choice for integrations between companies.
+The granular controls, the additional security restrictions that control protocols and even which subset of a products API are exposed make a Layer 7 gateway a far superior choice.

+What about SSH and exposing my windows remote desktop ?
+If you are dealing with SSH then you are dealing with humans coming into an environment.
+That is a high risk scenario that is best suited to VPNs.
+Although the best recommendation is to use automation to govern your environment.
+And leverage a front end, such as Ansible tower, or others, to govern access.
+And limit VPN/SSH to only catastrophic issues.
+SSH is a case where the less you relu upon it the better off you will be on every level.

+And Microsoft Remote Desktop?
+That is a 1980's approach.
+Drop the windows and reach for a great distro of linux :)
+Windows has its place, but it is rare to find next gen technologies built on Windows instead of being built on Kubernetes